NyanPham/Writing-a-C-Compiler-Writeup/code_analysis/chapter_20.md

     if entry is Fun(f):
         return f.callee_saved_regs_used
     else if entry is Obj(_):
-        error("Internal error: not a function")
+        fail("Internal error: not a function")
 ```

 ```